krazzer/kikcms/readme.md

 ##Test run

 Now you're good to go!
 Test if the app is working in the browser: [https://localhost:9001](https://localhost:9001) (or another port if you chose to)

+##CMS

+To be able to login to the CMS, make sure you change the default `info@kiksaus.nl` user to the e-mail address to your liking (even though it doesn't matter much, because all e-mails will be catched by mailhog anyway)

+Now go to [https://localhost:9001/cms](https://localhost:9001/cms) to login (use password lost to activate your account)